Frequently Asked Questions

 We get a lot of questions about our coops when people are considering a new chicken coop for their back yard.
 Here, we've compiled the most frequently asked questions in case you have the same wonderings.

-If you have additional questions, please feel free to contact us by phone, or facebook - we're real people and always ready to help!
+If you have additional questions, please feel free to contact us - we're real people and always ready to help!

 Our coops are designed from the ground up for strength along with good looks.
-Take a look at the construction details of our coops and compare to the look-alikes on the web.
-Our chicken coops are heavy - averaging 65 lbs per box shipped.
-We have rust-proof black hardware to prevent rusting, heavy gauge wire mesh on all the run as well as the doors and windows.
-Our chicken coops are stained with TWO COATS of BEHR Premium wood finish - the same product you would put on a wood deck that gets a lot of sun, water, and wear.
-We chose BEHR not only for its beautiful color and premium protection, and its availability across the US.
-Our chicken coops have supported nesting boxes.
+Take a look at the construction details of our coops and compare to the look-alikes on the internet.
+Our chicken coops are heavy - averaging 80 lbs per box shipped.
+We have rust-proof heavy duty black hardware and carabiners, heavy gauge wire mesh on all the run extensions as well as the doors and windows.
+Our chicken coops have structural support under each nesting box.
 Other look-alikes have stripped many features to reduce the cost, including leaving the nesting boxes hanging out in the air.
 Wind, weather, and gravity will cause their nesting boxes to sag and ultimately fail - it just has to.
 Ours will not fail because they are supported and give extra space in the run for your chickens.
+In addition, we use FLASHING to prevent rain from getting into the nesting boxes.
+The windows on our coops are NOT sliding but rather a heavy duty pop up window that is designed to lock open or to clock closed.
+This design is far superior to the wooden sliding windows which warp and become difficult to use within a few short months.
+The difference is in the details so look carefully at our coop features as you compare with others.
+We appreciate it!

 Our coops are designed to with stand wind, the run extending under the nesting boxes ensures a more stable foundation.
-We recommend securing your coop to the ground using stakes is the most common method.
+We recommend securing your coop to the ground using stakes or a base.
 Also, make sure the ground is level - this will help ensure a heavy wind doesn't affect the coop's stability.

 Make sure that the waterer doesn't freeze as the chickens still need water.
 You can place a blanket on the out side of the coop for extra insulation (some of our families use the U-haul moving blankets).
 You can also use a tarp.
 Another common way to battle the colder temperatures is to put a corrugated plastic insert in each panel over the mesh.
 Heat lamps and heat pads are a great way to heat up the hen house or run as well.
 A ceramic pot or cinder block with a heat lamp inside also helps collect the heat from the lamp and radiate it better throughout the coop.